Bevence/Movie-DVD-E-commerce/README.md

 Step-by-step instructions on how to install the project on a local machine.

-Clone the repository: git clone https://github.com/Bevence/Movie-DVD-E-commerce.git Navigate to the project directory: cd Movie-DVD-E-commerce Install dependencies: yarn install
+Clone the repository: git clone https://github.com/Bevence/Movie-DVD-E-commerce.git

+Navigate to the project directory: cd Movie-DVD-E-commerce

+Install dependencies: yarn install

-Setup env file
+Setup env file <br />
-    - Rename example.env to .env
+    - Rename example.env to .env <br />
-    - Insert the value as defined in .env
+    - Insert the value as defined in .env<br />
-Setup config file
+Setup config file <br />
-    - Rename the config/example.local.json to config/local.json
+    - Rename the config/example.local.json to config/local.json <br />
-    - Insert the value as defined
+    - Insert the value as defined<br />
-Run the project: yarn start
+Run the project: yarn start<br />

-To run admin
+To run admin <br />
-    - First register the user with role ADMIN from postman
+    - First register the user with role ADMIN from postman <br />
-    - Use the credentials of admin to login in admin panel
+    - Use the credentials of admin to login in admin panel<br />